llavvy-design/About-Me/README.md

 exploration of software engineering, systems development, computing technologies, databases, and problem-solving.

-💡 What I'm Working Toward
+🔭 Where I'm Heading

-I'm building toward a career in software engineering, with particular interest in full-stack development, backend systems, automation, and technology that connects software with real-world problems.
+I'm working toward becoming a strong software engineer with the ability to move comfortably between application development, backend systems, automation, data and emerging technologies.

+Rather than specializing too early, I'm currently building breadth while developing deeper expertise through increasingly complex projects.

+My long-term goal is to build software that is not only functional, but well-structured, useful, maintainable and thoughtfully designed.

 As I progress, I'm looking to deepen my understanding of: